tmychow/tmychow.github.io/_posts/2020-12-19-mr-medlock-and-the-classics.md

 tags: economics effortposts
 ---

-**Disclaimer**: this has been tagged as an effortpost due to the time and work put in.
+**Disclaimer**: This has been tagged as an effortpost due to the time and work put in.
 However, this is very much a work-in-progress that I will add to and edit over time - right now, it's better described as a collection of twitter and blogpost links than necessarily a fully fleshed-out piece.
 Any mistakes or misrepresentations of people I've linked to are mine and mine alone, and I would be grateful if they were sent my way.

+**Edit**: Wow!
+I did not expect this post to blow up as much as it has, with nearly 120,000 impressions on my tweet publicising this.
+I am glad that so many people said this was useful, and if you have any comments please do DM me!

 -----